 Residents Maintain Autonomy

-This is a measure of the percent of long-term care residents who needed increased assistance with activities of daily living over time.
-ADL's include activities such as taking medications and using the bathroom.
+Measures the percent of long-term care patients that required increased assistance with activities of daily living over time.
+Activities of daily living include activities such as moving around and continence.

 Ability to Keep Residents Mobile